 I am an active mom of three boys.
-To keep us healthy and spend quality time together we love to get out into our surrounding area by hiking.
-With mountains, forest and varied coastlines New England has so much to offer.
-I am so excited to partner with Nestlé® Pure Life® water which is filtered through a 12-step quality process and contains unique added minerals, to share my top ten New England hikes for families.
-Be sure to keep an eye out for their newly designed packaging relaunching in the middle of this month.
-Whether you want a long hike in the woods or a short hike along the ocean, you can find a perfect hike to meet your family’s needs.
+To keep us healthy and spend quality time together, we love to get out into our surrounding area by hiking.
+With mountains, forests, and varied coastlines, New England has so much to offer.
+Whether you want a long hike in the woods or a short hike along the ocean, these are some of the best hiking spots in New England.
+Read on to find the perfect hike to meet your family’s needs.

 - 1 My Family’s Favorite New England Hikes

 - 1.2 2.
 Kent’s Point, Orleans, Cape Cod, Massachusetts